zloeber/WindowsSetupScripts/Readme.md

 ## Features

-- Ability to tweak several dozen Windows settings (privacy, )
+- Ability to tweak several dozen Windows settings (privacy, taskbar, explorer, et cetera..)
 - Can install chocolatey based applications
 - Can install GitReleases based applications
 - Can find and install recent versions of Hashicorp applications
 - Can download and kick off installation of custom intallations based on URL
 - Can run windows updates (based on boxstarter)
+- Can install vscode plugins
+- Can setup a custom PowerShell profile
 - Is largely idempotent
 - Can be stored as a gist and launched via boxstarter